retooth2/xenharmlib/doc/posttonal.rst

   :width: 100%
   :alt: A diagram showing a chain of pitches

-One way to ensure that the elements are unique is calling the :attr:`~xenharmlib.core.scale.PeriodicScale.pcs_normalized` method of the scale:
+One way to ensure that the elements are unique is to call the :attr:`~xenharmlib.core.scale.PeriodicScale.pcs_normalized` method of the scale: